prathameshk30/Multivariate-Time-Series-Anamoly-Detect/README.md

 https://github.com/prathameshk30/Multivariate-Time-Series-Anamoly-Detect/blob/main/Jupter%20Notebooks/Anomaly_Detection%20Analysis.ipynb

 ## Goal:-
-To develope a novel algorithm from scratch to set trigger in a system for the anamolies detected.
-The ML pipeline will be configured
+To develope ML pipelines for anamolies detection of time series data and configure it as to be adeopted for CI/CD.